sundeepbassi/The-Wellbeing-Retreat/README.md

  #### Landing Page

- I decided to keep the landing page simple because I remember when I studied a short course at Birmingham City University the lecturer telling us that the best websites incorporated simplicity into their design like Google that only have a plain landing page with a search engine in the middle.
+ I decided to keep the landing page simple because I remember when I studied a short course at Birmingham City University the lecturer telling us that the best websites incorporated simplicity into their design like Google and they only have a plain landing page with a search engine in the middle.
 Thereby the users are not overwhelmed with too much information.

  #### Navigation

  I initially thought about having the navigation under the main heading, however I changed my mind when I watched a video by Kierstan Traboulsi from Evolve Marketing web design.
-Kierstan explained with research and eye tracking software they have found that users eyes go to the upper top left hand side of a site and they scroll down in a F shape on the page.
-I realised for an optimum user eperience that it was best to use this F shape as a guide and to place the Navigation at the top left side of the page.
+Kierstan explained that with research and eye tracking software they have found that users eyes go to the upper top left hand side of a site and they scroll down in a F shape on the page.
+I realised for an optimum user eperience that it was best to have the Navigation at the top of the page for easier accessibilty for the user.

  The navigation menu bar was set to fixed; so that it would be easier for the user to navigate throughout the site, without having to scroll up constantly.